ck852/data_analysis_gui/README.md

 ## Option 2: Install from PyPI (Recommended if you have any installation issues with the executables)

+### To update:

+To update your version if you installed from PyPI, open a terminal and enter `pip install --upgrade patchbatch`

 ### Prerequisites: Installing Python

 If you don't have Python installed:

 1. **Download Python**: Visit [python.org](https://www.python.org/downloads/) and download Python 3.9 or newer
 2. **Install Python**: Run the installer and **check "Add Python to PATH"** during installation (Windows) or use the default settings (Mac/Linux)
-3. **Verify Installation**: Open a terminal/command prompt and type `python --version` to confirm installation
+3. **Verify Installation**: Open a terminal/command prompt and type `python --version` or `python3 --version` to confirm installation

-To update, open a terminal and enter `pip install --upgrade patchbatch`

 ### Opening a Terminal/Command Prompt